-- advise their Director or Program Manager as soon as possible after receiving their positive test (PCR or RAT) result and notifying Service NSW in the case of a positive RAT test - self-isolate in accordance with NSW health advice for 7 days (if symptoms persist after this time remain in isolation until 24 hours until symptoms have resolved.
-Should an employee
+- advise their Director or Program Manager as soon as possible after receiving their positive test (PCR or RAT) result - self-isolate in accordance with NSW health advice for 7 days (if symptoms persist after this time remain in isolation until 24 hours until symptoms have resolved.
+Should an employee continue to have symptoms after this time, they are able to leave isolation after this time with a medical clearance). - Please note masks are recommended for staff who have recovered from COVD-19, completed their 7 day isolation period and are no longer showing symptoms for an additional 3 days (from days 8-10 after receiving a positive COVID-19 result).